-We recently found this information about a few social apps that seem harmless enough….until you learn a little more about their purpose and potential: http://www.foreverymom.com/parents-kids-10-dangerous-apps-time-hit-delete/
+We recently found this information about a few social apps that seem harmless enough….until you learn a little more about their purpose and potential (because apps come and go, some material may be outdated): http://www.foreverymom.com/parents-kids-10-dangerous-apps-time-hit-delete/

 Our Executive Director, who is the mother of a Pre Tween, says, “As crass as this sounds, I feel like my daughter is about to go onto a battlefield, and I want her well armed.”
 Usually, Teens and Tweens enter these stages of life with few tools to manage.
 They are bombarded with multiple, never ending streams of information and placed in situations requiring skilled decision making.
 However, the part of a teen’s brain that’s the key player in making good decisions and exercising good judgement isn’t even fully developed.
 They need help, and the earlier they acquire skills, the better.
 The Counseling Place’s youth program services are here for that reason.
 We encourage people to seek a little help before their kids are in trouble.

 Links to help build healthy habits and strengthen emotional health: